 The beer menu here has roughly 15 options, all from Germany and a half liter of most of them will run you around a pretty manageable $11 (a liter ranges from $18-30).
 And unless you’re counting on an ice storm to lock you in here for several days, you’ll probably only stick around for one or two beers, making this a somewhat affordable place to drink.
 The food here is solid, but the portions are a little small for the price.
 Split some sausages, a meat platter, or a schnitzel with your table.

-This is a solid place to come with a group after work or on a weekend when you get done hanging out at Fort Mason.
-It’s big and bright enough in here to feel like you’re sort of enjoying the weather outside—even if that means a random wind storm.
+This is a solid place to come with a group after work or on a weekend when you get done hanging out around Fort Mason.
+It’s big and bright enough in here to feel like you’re enjoying the weather outside—even if that means a random wind storm.

 Be the first to get expert restaurant recommendations for every situation right in your inbox.